EXCLUSIVE-Canada's biggest pension plan, CPPI, ends crypto investment pursuit -sources

 By Divya Rajagopal

-TORONTO, Dec 7 (Reuters) - Canada's biggest pension fund, CPP Investments, has ended its nearly year-long effort of studying investment opportunities in the volatile crypto market, two people familiar with the matter told Reuters.
+TORONTO, Dec 7 (Reuters) - Canada's biggest pension fund, CPP Investments, has ended its effort to study investment opportunities in the volatile crypto market, two people familiar with the matter told Reuters.

 The reasons behind CPPI's abandonment of crypto research were not immediately clear.
 CPPI declined to comment but said it has made no direct investments in crypto.
 It referred to previous comments on cryptocurrency by its CEO, John Graham, in which he sounded a note of caution.